technology-toolbox/website/content/blog/jjameson/2012/02/28/filter-elmah-email-messages-to-avoid-getting-spammed-by-hackers.md

 These are actually the "inner" exceptions.
 If you look at the details for the error, you'll see the following:

-> System.Web.HttpException: The state information is invalid for this page
+{{< blockquote "font-italic text-danger" >}}

-> and might be corrupted. ---&gt; System.Web.UI.ViewStateException: Invalid
+    System.Web.HttpException: The state information is invalid for this page and might be corrupted. ---&gt; System.Web.UI.ViewStateException: Invalid viewstate.

-> viewstate.
+{{< /blockquote >}}

 To suppress these messages, we can simply expand the ELMAH filter a little
 bit: